World Affairs Cruise

 Thursday, October 10

-You will be met at the airport and transferred to the Grand Hotel Excelsior, or similar, a premier destination among 5-star Valletta hotels, ideally located on the doorstep of a UNESCO World Heritage Site – the City of Valletta, with all its major attractions, culture, art treasures, and historical architectural gems.
+You will be met at the airport and transferred to the Grand Hotel Excelsior a premier destination among 5-star Valletta hotels, ideally located on the doorstep of a UNESCO World Heritage Site – the City of Valletta, with all its major attractions, culture, art treasures, and historical architectural gems.

 Friday, October 11

-The Knights of St. John of Jerusalem, later the Knights of Malta, established a base at Valetta in the 16th century under the auspices of Charles V, and the city owes much of its charm and character to this religious order.
+The Knights of St. John of Jerusalem, later the Knights of Malta, established a base at Valletta in the 16th century under the auspices of Charles V, and the city owes much of its charm and character to this religious order.
 After breakfast at the hotel, we explore the National Museum of Archaeology.
 A short drive takes us to the remarkable Tarxien Temples, which date back to 2800 BCE, and then on to Hagar Qim, an even older temple that stands atop a hill on the southern edge of the island overlooking the sea.
+Return to Valletta for time at leisure and an independent lunch.
 In late afternoon, we transfer to the pier to embark Le Bougainville and set sail for Sicily.

 Friday, October 18